About & Talks

 September 2020 – Castlefield Gallery, Manchester.

-July 2020 – Post-Traumatic Landscapes conference, Faculty of Arts and Humanities at the University of Sheffield.
+July 2020 – Post-Traumatic Landscapes Conference, Faculty of Arts and Humanities at the University of Sheffield.

 June 2019 – School of Arts, Languages and Cultures, Manchester University.